We Were Never Meant to Go It Alone

 Not to sell anything.
 But to create a space that reminds us: we were never meant to go it alone.

-That independence and sisterhood are not opposites.
+That independence and kinship are not opposites.

 That vulnerability can be safe.